Need help? Call our 24-hour hotline at 800-247-7273. If you are in immediate danger call 911.

-Safe Harbors of the Finger Lakes, Inc. is an equal opportunity employer and does not discriminate against volunteer applicants with regard to race, color, religion, sex, age, national origina, marital status, disability, or any other unlawful bias.
+Safe Harbors of the Finger Lakes, Inc. is an equal opportunity employer and does not discriminate against volunteer applicants with regard to race, color, religion, sex, age, national origin, marital status, disability, or any other unlawful bias.

-- Are there any SHFL Volunteer roles other than working directly with victims?
+Are there any SHFL Volunteer roles other than working directly with victims?

-Yes, Safe Harbors needs help in the areas of fundraising, outreach, event organizing and various office related tasks.
+Yes, Safe Harbors occasionally needs help in the areas of fundraising, outreach, event organizing and various office related tasks.

-- What is the time commitment?
+What is the time commitment?

-The initial training to become a volunteer advocate is 40 hours, half of which will be completed at home by the volunteer (videos, links, online courses), and the other half will be completed at Safe Harbors offices.
+The initial training to become a volunteer advocate is 40 hours, half of which will be completed at home by the volunteer (videos, links, online courses), and the other half will be completed at the Safe Harbors offices.
 Once the initial training is complete, volunteer advocates are required to take at least 2 shifts per month on call for the agency.
 Volunteer advocates are also required to complete 10 hours of continuing education each year via through webinars, in-services, books, and videos.
 The time commitment for volunteer work that does not include working with victims varies by task and skill level.

 Is there a certification?

 After the training is completed, you will become a certified N.Y.S.
 Confidential Rape Crisis Counselor.
 In order to maintain this certification you will need to complete the 10 hours of ongoing training described above.
 Opportunities will be provided, but the completion of these hours is the responsibility of the volunteer.

 Do I have to come in to the agency to volunteer?